Park, Trail and Facility Projects

 • Native tree and shrub planting

-The City is undertaking the redevelopment of Rotary Park (254 Centre St. S.), a community park immediately south of the Downtown area and adjacent to the picturesque Oshawa Creek Valley.
-The park provides a connection to the Joseph Kolodzie Trail and Brick By Brick Park and is close access to City Hall and downtown destinations and businesses.
+The City has redeveloped Rotary Park (254 Centre St. S.), a community park immediately south of the downtown area and adjacent to the picturesque Oshawa Creek Valley.
+The park provides a connection to the Joseph Kolodzie Trail and Brick By Brick Park, and is close access to City Hall and downtown destinations and businesses.

 The redevelopment includes: